Do you live or work in a cramped environment? You can change that. Here are five tips to unclutter and enjoy your personal space.

 One day you walk into a room in your home and realize how much you’ve accumulated.
 There is so much stuff!

-It happens in what seems to be a short amount of time, but in truth, the accumulation happens over many years while raising children or pursuing a career.
+It happens in what seems to be a short amount of time, but in truth, the accumulation happens over many years while raising children, caring for other family members, or pursuing a career.

 Then, something changes.
 For me, the change came when my husband passed away.
 After his burial, I decided to undergo a major purging throughout the house.

 Not only did I have to remove his items, I also needed to review everything in my house.
-Clutter was in every corner.
-It was always there but often not noticeable until a life-changing event occurs.
+Clutter occupied every corner.
+It was always there but not noticeable until my eyes opened to the realization.

 Here’s a visual of what the first room looked like.
 Can you identify with this?